Bitfinex Review

 The 2016 Hack: What Actually Happened

 In August 2016, attackers exploited a vulnerability in Bitfinex's multi-signature wallet setup, which had been built in partnership with BitGo.
 They stole 119,756 BTC, worth about $72 million at the time.
 At Bitcoin's all-time high, those coins were worth over $7 billion.
-It was the second-largest exchange hack in crypto history after Mt.
-Gox.
+The breach ranked among crypto's largest exchange hacks.

 The attack was sophisticated.
 It was not a brute-force password crack or a social engineering scam.
 The hackers found a way to manipulate the multi-sig approval process and authorize withdrawals that should have been blocked.
 BitGo's co-signing was supposed to prevent exactly this scenario, but the implementation had weaknesses that the attackers identified and exploited.